ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Introduction

-To mitigate these drawbacks, by leveraging the recent advances in diffusion-based inverse problem solvers (DIS)~\citep{kadkhodaie2021stochastic,chung2023diffusion,song2023pseudoinverseguided,kim2025dreamsampler,chung2024decomposed}, we reformulate the negative guidance as an inverse problem with a negative prompt-conditioned contrastive loss~\cite{gutmann2010noise, simclr} and derive a reverse diffusion sampling strategy by utilizing decomposed diffusion sampling (DDS) \citep{chung2024decomposed}.
+To mitigate these drawbacks, by leveraging the recent advances in guided sampling methods~\citep{dps,kim2025dreamsampler,dds,freedom,tfg}, we reformulate the conditional guidance as an optimization problem with a positive or negative prompt-conditioned contrastive loss~\citep{gutmann2010noise, simclr}.
+Then, we derive a reverse diffusion sampling strategy with the optimized denoising direction.
 This results in a simple modification of CFG to the sampling process with little computational overhead.
-The resulting process, termed {\em Contrastive CFG (\ccfg)}, optimizes the denoising direction by attracting or repelling the denoising direction for the given condition.
+The resulting process, termed {\em ContrastiveCFG (\ccfg)}, optimizes the denoising direction by attracting or repelling the denoising direction for the given condition.
 Furthermore, the attracting and repelling forces are automatically controlled along the sampling process.
-Through extensive experiments, we verify that \ccfg~can successfully avoid undesirable concepts while preserving the sample quality.
+Through extensive experiments, we verify that \ccfg~not only guides the samples to satisfy the wanted conditions, but also successfully avoid undesirable concepts while preserving the sample quality.